Sales Training for Healthcare & Medical

 Healthcare procurement has shifted from a focus on clinical outcomes, to one based on value, assessing a range of factors such as the total cost of ownership of a medical device from purchase to end of use.

 Yet many sellers struggle in this environment.
-Marketing information tends to be specification-led and focused on patient outcomes, products are launched with only clinical ‘argumentation’, and salespeople are often ex-clinicians themselves – most comfortable meeting with clinicians and out of their comfort zone with financial buyers.
+Marketing information tends to be specification-led and focused on patient outcomes, products are launched with only clinical ‘argumentation’, and healthcare sales professionals are often ex-clinicians themselves – most comfortable meeting with clinicians and out of their comfort zone with financial buyers.

-Imparta works with clients across a range of areas within healthcare, including medical devices, life sciences, healthcare provision and pharmaceutical distribution, to improve the skills of both direct and indirect salespeople.
+Imparta works with clients across a range of areas within healthcare, including medical devices, life sciences, healthcare provision and pharmaceutical distribution, to improve the sales skills of both direct and indirect healthcare salespeople.

 Shift to Value Buying